SartoRiccardo/2020_5bi_team4_chat_protcol/docs/Software Requirements Specification.md

 ## 2.2 User Characteristics
 Users can be divided in:
-- who manages the server, that is responsible for registering users, blocking them and checking packages.
+- Who manages the server, that is responsible for registering users, blocking them and checking packages.
-- clients, that have the same priority and can only send and receive messages and request information.
+- Clients, that have the same priority and can only send and receive messages and request information.

 ## 2.3 Mandated Constraints
 - The program must follow the protocol given to us.